 Regular follow-up visits, as well as yearly visits to doctors specializing in eye disorders, are crucial to monitor any progression of symptoms.
 Early treatment can help prevent life-altering complications.
 Hearing should be checked every six months in children through age 5 and then yearly thereafter.

 Stickler syndrome is caused by mutations in certain genes involved in the formation of collagen — one of the building blocks of many types of connective tissues.
-The type of collagen most commonly affected is that used to produce joint cartilage and the vitreous jelly found within the eyes.
+The type of collagen most commonly affected is that used to produce joint cartilage and the jellylike material (vitreous) found within the eyes.

 Your child is more likely to be born with Stickler syndrome if either you or your partner has the disorder.